-Texas A&M College of Education and Human Development Web Privacy and Security Policy
+Texas A&M School of Education and Human Development Web Privacy and Security Policy

 The following is the privacy and security policy for this site:

 2. If you send us an electronic mail message with a question or comment that contains personally identifying information, or fill out a form that e-mails us this information, we will use the personally-identifiable information only to respond to your request and analyze trends.
 We may redirect your message to another government agency or person who is in a better position to answer your question.